nagyistge/DGConnect-ESRI/Testing/Postman/README.md

 ##Postman Installation Procedure
 To see the step by step instructions with visuals, see the [Postman Lesson](http://gbdxdocs.digitalglobe.com/docs/lesson-postman-api-requests).

 ###Get the Postman Files
 Collections associated with the Esri Arcmap Add-In are kept in the Postman Collections directory of the open source project.
-For the full list of collections, [go here]()<br>
+For the full list of collections, [go here](https://github.com/DigitalGlobe/Postman).<br>

 * Download the collections.
 If solely working with the associated collections, these are packaged with the rest of the project.
 Otherwise, the collections will be in a stand alone zip file.<br>